The Execution of a Young Wolf by The Deviant Cody Roberts

 The World

-may poetry posts and little free food pantries become as common as little free libraries — all three are such inspiring forms of praxes
+may poetry posts and little free food pantries become as common as free little libraries — all three are such inspiring forms of praxes

 a displayed poem: